-Breastfeeding your baby in a nursing sling is a learned skill, it gets easier as you try and becomes second nature after a while.
-Breastfeeding a baby in a sling or ‘babywearing’ means sanity for most mothers and makes life a whole lot easier for them.
+Breastfeeding your baby in a nursing sling is a learned skill.
+It gets easier as you try and becomes second nature after a while.
+Breastfeeding a baby in a sling or ‘babywearing’ means sanity for most mothers and makes life much easier.

-Breastfeeding slings for babies come in a variety of different styles, colors, and fabric.
-You can use a sling for various purposes, namely: calming, transporting, putting your baby to sleep, breastfeeding your baby or keeping your baby near, while you do your own work.
+Breastfeeding slings for babies come in various styles, colors, and fabrics.
+You can use a sling for multiple purposes: calming, transporting, putting your baby to sleep, breastfeeding your baby, or keeping your baby near, while you do your work.

 Advantages of Using Infant Slings

 - A nursing sling is discreet, so you can breastfeed in public without anybody even knowing.

 - You will have more freedom to look after older children if you have any.

 - You can continue with your activities while breastfeeding.